Spectra’s 10-Step Fulfillment Process

 Step #9: Delivery of Order

 Regardless of what shipping carrier is selected, a positive delivery experience is something the business customer will be impressed with.
 94% of customers who experience poor delivery blame it on the source that sent the order.
-We go the extra step to prevent displeasure in delivery.
+So, we work closely with the major carriers to make sure that your package arrives on time.

-Spectra does everything within our power to avoid delivery distress.
-The customer should never experience their order being delivered at the wrong address, arriving damaged or the wrong product sent, or a delay.
+Spectra does everything within its power to avoid delivery distress.
+The customer should never experience their order being delivered to the wrong address, arriving damaged, the wrong product sent, or a delay.
+We take extra care to pack all items with the appropriate packing materials—making sure that your items are fully protected to withstand the heavy hands of the shipping process.

 Step #10: Returns Management